Gaelic

 Bidh gach àit’ tha fàs

-Loma-làn le clan;
+Loma-làn le clann;

 Cha bhi port gun bhàt’ ann,